-“The results of the present study showed that TE possessed gastro-protective activity as evidenced by its significant inhibition of mean ulcer score and ulcer index and a marked increase in GSH, SOD, CAT, GPx, and GR levels and reduction in lipid peroxidation in a dose dependent manner.”
+“The results of the present study showed that TE possessed gastro-protective activity as evidenced by its significant inhibition of mean ulcer score and ulcer index and a marked increase in GSH, SOD, CAT, GPx, and GR levels and reduction in lipid peroxidation in a dose-dependent manner.”

-That translates to: The sweet potato was very effective!
+That translates to the sweet potato was very effective!

 Their conclusion stated:

-“This study demonstrates that the tubers of Ipomoea batatas possess a potent ulcer healing effect, which appear to be related to the free radical scavenging activity of the phyto-constituents, and their ability to inhibit lipid peroxidative processes.
+“This study demonstrates that the tubers of Ipomoea batatas possess a potent ulcer healing effect, which appears to be related to the free radical scavenging activity of the phytoconstituents, and their ability to inhibit lipid peroxidative processes.
 The present study, thus, aims to highlight the health benefits of sweet potato, establish it as a potent “functional food” and promote its use as a vegetable to enrich people’s diets.”